adam-ainsworth/spectrum-dev/README.md

 * .scr / .bin - raw binary, will be added as-is, start is where to place the code within RAM
 * .asm - Z80 code to be assembled, start is where to place the code within RAM

-It is advisable to keep all the files within /src and not to put spaces in the filenames.
+It is advisable to keep all the files within /src and not to put spaces in the filenames - you can use subfolders if you wish.
 The header name (ie. the program name when loading) cannot have spaces in.

 Whenever any files in /src are changed, the tap will be rebuilt and automatically reloaded in the browser.